• Home

 Young woman sitting on toilet looking distressed and nauseous.

-Bulimia nervosa is an eating disorder characterized by recurrent episodes of binge eating—consuming large amounts of food in a short period with a sense of loss of control—followed by compensatory behaviors to prevent weight gain, such as self-induced vomiting, excessive exercise, fasting, or misuse of laxatives, diuretics, or other medications.
-Individuals with bulimia often have a distorted body image and an intense fear of gaining weight, though they may maintain a normal or abnormal weight.
-Symptoms include preoccupation with food and body shape, secretive eating, and physical signs like sore throat, dental erosion, or electrolyte imbalances.
-It commonly affects adolescents and young adults, particularly females, but can occur in anyone.
-Treatment typically involves psychological therapy, nutritional counseling, and medical management, which can also encompass anorexia nervosa treatment or avoidant restrictive food intake strategies.
-If you suspect you or a loved one is struggling with Bulimia Nervosa (BN), Healing Nutrition Therapy is here to help provide bulimia nervosa support.
-You might be wondering how to begin this recovery journey.
-It’s possible you haven’t yet opened up about your struggle with food or perhaps you are looking to add a dietitian for binge eating disorder help to your treatment team.
-Healing Nutrition Therapy is a team of expert eating disorder dietitians.
-We provide high-quality eating disorder treatment for all eating disorders, including diabulimia treatment.
-We help support clients to build a secure and comfortable relationship with food and body.
+Bulimia nervosa is an eating disorder marked by recurrent binge eating episodes, where individuals consume large quantities of food in a short time and feel a loss of control.
+This is often followed by compensatory behaviors aimed at preventing weight gain, such as self-induced vomiting, excessive exercise, fasting, or the misuse of laxatives, diuretics, or other medications.
+People with bulimia frequently struggle with a distorted body image and an intense fear of gaining weight, though they may appear to maintain a normal or abnormal weight.
+Symptoms can include preoccupation with food and body shape, secretive eating habits, and physical signs such as a sore throat, dental erosion, or electrolyte imbalances.
+While it predominantly affects adolescents and young adults, especially females, bulimia can affect anyone.
+Treatment generally involves psychological therapy, nutritional counseling, and medical management, which may also incorporate anorexia nervosa treatment or strategies for avoidant restrictive food intake.
+If you suspect you or a loved one is facing challenges with Bulimia Nervosa (BN), Healing Nutrition Therapy offers valuable bulimia nervosa support.
+You might be seeking guidance on how to start your recovery journey.
+Perhaps you haven't yet shared your struggles with food or are looking to include a dietitian for binge eating disorder help in your treatment plan.
+Healing Nutrition Therapy consists of a team of expert eating disorder dietitians dedicated to providing high-quality treatment for all eating disorders, including diabulimia treatment.
+We are here to help clients develop a secure and comfortable relationship with food and their bodies.

 Binge Eating Disorder